 Obtaining an FM licence takes much more time and money, but we know people are excited for that and we’re working on it.

 Who’s behind this?

 Ollie Williams and Andrew Goodwin are the two founding directors and are both Yellowknife residents.
 Ollie is a former BBC broadcaster who has also worked for CJCD and CBC in the Northwest Territories.
-Jesse Wheeler and Scott Letkeman (both formerly of CJCD) and Adam Vivian round out the five-person founding team behind Cabin Radio.
+Jesse Wheeler and Scott Letkeman (both formerly of CJCD), Adam Vivian, and Shannon Moore round out the six-person founding team behind Cabin Radio.
 We are lucky to have a small army of northern volunteers, in a range of communities, helping us to build the station and run our shows.

 How are you paying for it?